Trends and prospects

-The industry is not only concentrating its efforts on compliance; it is also constantly exploring ways of reinventing itself and using digitisation to remain ahead of competition.
+The industry is not only concentrating its efforts on compliance with the new legislative developments that took effect during 2018, including the General Data Protection Regulation and the EU Insurance Distribution Directive; it is also constantly exploring ways of reinventing itself and using digitisation to remain ahead of competition.
 The insurance industry is keen to embrace innovative technology in an effort to personalise policyholder experience and stay ahead of competitors, including:

 - InsurTech; and

 Today’s rapidly evolving environment, consumer-centric culture and increasingly technology-driven economy encourages insurers to be more flexible and to be conscious of the fact that disruption is likely to continue, that customers are key and that risks are constantly changing.